 A Community of Reflection & Action

 Nazareth College has long recognized the importance of spiritual growth in the development of the whole person.
-We are committed to fostering an environment in which people are encouraged to explore their own spirituality, dialogue with others, and engage the world around them.
+The Center for Spirituality is committed to fostering an environment where students, staff and faculty can practice their own religious/spiritual tradition while offering many opportunities for discovery and dialogue with people who hold a belief systems than their own.

 The Center for Spirituality chaplains work closely with student leaders in the CFS Club to serve the Nazareth community by:

-- Encouraging reflection on personal beliefs, values, purpose and spiritual identity through a wide variety of retreats, discussion and community experiences
+- Encouraging reflection on personal beliefs, values, purpose and religious/spiritual identity through a wide variety of retreats, discussion and community experiences

 - Offering meditation/worship services and educational opportunities from a variety of religious traditions, both on and off campus